You Are Not Broken

 Children and adults who have struggled with reading often think that there is something wrong with them and they feel a lot of shame.
 Reading is morally neutral: you are not a bad person if reading is hard.

-We all know that dyslexia affects reading and spelling, but few people know that dyslexia is a brain difference and not just a learning disability.
-People with dyslexia are often creative, out-of-the-box thinkers with exceptional visual processing skills.
+We all know that dyslexia affects reading and spelling.
+What we don’t know is that people with dyslexia are often creative, out-of-the-box thinkers with exceptional visual processing skills.
 Learning about your strengths is important!

 Everyone Can Learn